Southern charm is so much more than just a reality TV series. It’s more of a way of life.

 A lot of states want to be southern states, and that’s just fine.
-However, we all know that unless the state is below the Mason-Dixon line, it’s not truly southern.
+However, southerners know what’s truly a southern state and what is not.

 A true southern state is packed with southern charm.
 Southerners don’t mind chatting when you need to talk.
 They’ll offer a helping hand when you’re struggling.